MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 GitHub Copilot's Ask mode is particularly powerful for identifying subtle duplications that go beyond simple copy-paste scenarios.
 It can recognize similar logical patterns, equivalent business rules implemented differently, and architectural duplications that span multiple files.
 The analysis from this task will inform the refactoring strategy you'll implement in the next section.

-### Consolidate duplicate logic using GitHub Copilot Chat (Agent Mode)
+### Consolidate duplicate logic using GitHub Copilot Chat (Agent mode)

-GitHub Copilot's Agent Mode enables you to assign complex, multi-step refactoring tasks that span multiple files and architectural layers.
+GitHub Copilot's Agent mode enables you to assign complex, multi-step refactoring tasks that span multiple files and architectural layers.
 The agent can autonomously create new files, modify existing code, and implement comprehensive refactoring strategies while keeping you informed of its progress.

 In this task, you'll use GitHub Copilot Agent to systematically eliminate the duplicate code patterns identified in the previous task, starting with the most straightforward duplications and progressing to more complex service-layer consolidations.